CloudLabs-Samples/EduLabs/DataScience/linux/README.md

    ![](../images/signin.png)

-1. First time users will be prompted **Server not running**, click on **Launch Server** and wait for 1-2 minutes for the server to start up.
+1. First-time users will be prompted **Server not running**, click on **Launch Server** and wait for 1-2 minutes for the server to start up.

 1. Once the Jupyter Lab loads up, you will see the File System on the left and Launcher on the right.
 There are a lot of samples loaded up for the various technologies.